The Alto Adige Wine Story

 What to Expect from Alto Adige Pinot Grigio

-Examples of classic wines
+Examples of Classic Wines

-Erste Neue Pinot Grigio ~$15
+Erste Neue Pinot Grigio ~$19

 This wine was recommended to us by the people at Guildsomm.com as an example of wine that’s true to its core.
-It’s a great example of classic Alto Adige Pinot Grigio.
+It’s a great example of a classic Alto Adige Pinot Grigio.

 Cantina Terlan “Vorberg” Pinot Bianco ~$23

 This Pinot Bianco shows off how rich and age-worthy Italian white wine can be.
-White Nectarine and saline finish
+White nectarine and saline finish.

 Other White Wines